 Public authorities set BPA safety levels, but concerns remain about degrees of exposure.

-The CDC note that people are commonly exposed to low levels of BPA when they consume food or water that has been stored in containers made with the chemical.
+The CDC note that people commonly experience exposure to low levels of BPA when they consume food or water stored in containers made with the chemical.

-Children may also be exposed by touching items that are made with BPA and then putting their hands in their mouth, or by putting their mouth on the item.
+Children may also experience exposure by touching items made with BPA and then putting their hands in their mouths or by putting their mouths on the item.

 Thermal paper and carbonless paper may also contain varying levels of BPA, which gets onto the hands and fingers.
-Thermal paper is commonly used in movie theater tickets and labels.
+Thermal paper is commonly used in boarding passes, luggage tags, and receipts.

-BPA is used in infant’s feeding bottles, so breast-feeding an infant is likely to reduce levels of BPA exposure.
+BPA features in some baby feeding bottles, so breastfeeding an infant is likely to reduce levels of BPA exposure.

 How serious is the risk?

-In August 2010, a report by the National Toxicology Program concluded that current levels of BPA raise:
+A 2010 report by the National Toxicology Program concluded that levels of BPA raise:

-- some concern about the effect on the brain, on behavior, and on the prostate gland in fetuses, infants, and children
+- some concern about the effect on the brain, behavior, and prostate gland in fetuses, infants, and children

 - minimal concern about the effect on the mammary gland and early puberty